Cover image for blog title on how to become a better self-taught artist

 1. what I did well and

-2. what needs improvement
+2. what needed improvement

 Assess current state to determine future outcomes towards vision

-Review your most recent artworks or the top three that you are most proud of.
 Aim to select projects that each took about the same amount of time to execute – meaning compare sketches to sketches and finished art to finished art.

-The learning needs will differ depending on your desired outcomes.
 You may opt to focus primarily on growing your art skills.
 Or decide to align your efforts into turning that hobby into a career.

 Your answers to these questions will then provide direction for setting specific learning goals.